-As the sequence is rotated prior to encoding, as illustrated in Figure 2, it requires a separate encoding for each identified vertex and each identified static viewport.
+As the sequence is rotated prior to encoding, as illustrated in Figure 2, it requires a separate encoding at the lowest rate point for each identified vertex and each identified static viewport.
 Note that the vertex indicated in Table 5 is the destination viewport center in the rotated projection format, and the static viewport center defined in Table 6 is the source viewport center in the original picture before rotation.
 After decoding, static viewports centered at the vertex defined in Table 5 should be extracted for subjective quality check.
+For a particular projection format, 4 decoded evil viewports shall be provided for each sequence, including (a) Static viewport 1 centered at Vertex 1, (b) Static viewport 1 centered at Vertex 2, (c) Static viewport 2 centered at Vertex 1, and (d) Static viewport 2 centered at Vertex 2.
 To force the identified vertex to be located in the center of the identified viewport, two steps of rotations are needed by using the 360lib software.
-Specifically, for a given vertex in Table 5 and a given source viewport center in Table 6, firstly, the input ERP is rotated to let the source viewport center to be located at the (0, 0) center of the picture, secondly, it is further rotated to let the (0, 0) center of the picture to the identified vertex.
-The first step is a pure 8k ERP to 8k ERP rotation conversion.
-The second step is done in the same time during the 8k to 4k conversion.
+Specifically, for a given vertex in (dst_yaw, dst_pitch) Table 5 and a given source viewport center in (src_yaw, src_pitch) Table 6, firstly, the input ERP is rotated to let the source viewport center to be located at the (0, dst_pitch) center of the picture, secondly, it is further rotated to let the (0, dst_pitch) center of the picture to the identified vertex (dst_yaw, dst_pitch).
+The first step is a pure ERP–to-ERP rotation and the output frame size is the same with the input.
+The second step is done together with the encoding and format conversion (down-sampling).

 Encoder configurations and quantization parameter values